jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 So, what is one critical area where we have to distinguish these two things, and look at them from a perspective of them being easy and being simple?
 It has to do with constructs and artifacts.
-Right?
 We program with constructs.
 We have programming languages.
 We use particular libraries, and those things, in and of themselves, when we look at them, like when we look at the code we write, have certain characteristics in and of themselves.

 But we are in a business of artifacts.
-Right?
 We do not ship source code, and the user does not look at our source code and say, "Ah, that is so pleasant."
 Right?
 No?
 They run our software, and they run it for a long period of time.
 And, over time, we keep glomming more stuff on our software.
 All of that stuff, the running of it, the performance of it, the ability to change it, all is an attribute of the artifact, not the original construct.

 But again, here we still focus so much on our experience of the use of the construct.
 Oh, look; I only had to type 16 characters.
 Wow!